Skyline Scotland: List of races (2025-)

+List of races (2015-2023)

 Mamores VK

 The Mamores VK is a vertical kilometre race in which runners compete on an uphill course with around 1,000 metres of ascent over a distance of approximately 5 km.
 The route begins near sea level in Kinlochleven and ends at the top of Na Gruagaichean.

 In the inaugural VK race, the runners started at thirty second intervals.
 The event was won by Alexis Sévennec of France, his time of 42:17 being eight seconds quicker than that of runner-up Stian Angermund-Vik of Norway.
 The first woman was Georgia Tindley of Great Britain in a time of 54:34.

 Angermund-Vik improved on his 2016 result the following year, winning the 2017 edition in a time of 42:04.
 He was followed by Sam Tosh in second place and Alexis Sévennec in third.
 The fastest woman was Laura Orgué who finished in a time of 52:22.
 Second and third places were taken by Beth Hanson and Emelie Forsberg respectively.

 The 2018 edition was held in cold and wet weather.
 Rémi Bonnet set a new course record of 39:23, winning by over two minutes.
 The second and third positions were taken by Norwegians Thorbjørn Ludvigsen and Stian Angermund-Vik.
 A new course record was also set in the women's race, with Laura Orgué victorious in a time of 51:35, followed by Lina El Kott Helander in second and Hillary Gerardi in third.

 Conditions were warm and sunny for the 2019 race.
 The winners were both competing in a vertical kilometre for the first time.
 Zak Hanna was the first man in a time of 44:43, followed by Andrew Barrington and Tom Owens.
 The woman's race was won by Victoria Wilkinson in 52:49, with Aoife Quigly and Claire Gordon taking second and third positions.